-I am Ben Hillyard, an upright and electric bassist, collaborator and music educator.
+I am Ben Heartland, an upright and electric bassist, musical collaborator and music educator.
 I’m based in London and work throughout the UK and internationally.

 Thanks to a good ear and experience in a wide range of styles I get to move between blues, funk, rock, jazz, classical and crossover music, and work with great musicians in many different genres, which is just the way (a-ha, a-ha) I like it.
 Though the music and the mood are different for each gig the satisfaction comes from the same place – feeling the energy and love created on stage and watching it flow into the audience.

 - Touring India and Bangladesh with Parapar, led by noted singer and musicologist Moushumi Bhowmik;

 - Playing support for Take That at the O2 and other UK arenas;

 - Playing with hammond funk masters The James Taylor Quartet;